SimranChadda/AtliQ-Grands-Revenue-Insights/README.md

 * Hotel might not have updated the new photos of the room, etc. Thus, updating pictures is important, especially in the world of modern technology!

+# ** Other Insights**
+* Highest revenue by city: Mumbai, contributing 40% of the total revenue.
+* Star performer: Atliq Exotica has generated the highest revenue of whopping 468 million.
+* Highest Average rating by city: Mumbai has the highest average rating of 4.4
+* % revenue by category (Luxury or Business): The Luxury hotel category has contributed the most by 61.2%.
+*

 In conclusion, data intelligence tool has unlocked a world of possibilities for AtliQ Grands.
 By leveraging these insights, the hotel chain can regain its competitive edge/ market share and revenue and therefore can secure its position as a leader in the luxury/business hotels category.